THE PRAIRIE GARDEN HISTORY & COMMITTEE

 Sandy Venton has been gardening for over 50 years.
 Martagon lilies are her passion.
 She is the secretary of the North American Lily Society and the Manitoba Regional Lily Society, a lily judge, and is studying to be a Master Gardener.
 She lives to garden.

 Warren Otto has been involved in a number of capacities related to horticulture education for almost 20 years.
 He served as administrator of the Prairie Horticulture Certificate at the University of Manitoba from 1997 until 2010, and currently teaches Botanical Latin for the Master Gardener Program at Assiniboine Community College.
-When not engaged in activities related to his children, or on the home front, he is pursuing a Master of Arts in Military History.
+When not engaged in activities related to his children, or on the home front, he is currently taking a sabbatical to pursue a Master of Arts in Military History.

 Jeannie Gilbert is a research scientist with Agriculture and Agri-Food Canada and adjunct professor at the University of Manitoba.
 She studies the epidemiology of fusarium head blight (FHB) and evaluates wheat lines and germplasm for reaction to FHB and leaf spot diseases.
 She has several research publications.